perfsonar/psconfig-web/README.md

 "sign in to see admin" doesn't make any sense.. because they are all public via json!

 when config is removed, test records will be orphaned - should be cascaded?

+Add x509 authentication for auth and allow user to sign up / login through it